Hawaii's economic toll from wildfires is up to $6 billion, Moody's estimates

 The Lahaina conflagration and Kula wildfires in early August burned between $2.5 and $4 billion worth of insured properties in the state, an estimate from risk-modeling company Moody's RMS shows.

 The assessment, released Tuesday, reflects direct and indirect losses from physical damage caused by the fires which burned through approximately 2,170 acres, or 3.4 miles.
-More than 100 people have been confirmed dead as a result of the catastrophe, and 850 are still listed as missing.
+More than 100 people have been confirmed dead as a result of the catastrophe, while more than 1,000 remain unaccounted for.

 Moody's calculated the state's economic losses using building-level damage assessments from multiple sources, in addition to damage maps from the Maui Emergency Management Agency.